2013-2014 Asian Studies Courses

 Chinese History I: From Origins to the Mongol Empire

 This course will explore the rise, development, and transformations of China’s sociocultural practices and political institutions from earliest times to the Mongol period (14th century).
 In doing so, we will challenge many of the conventional views of premodern China.
-For example, instead of seeing China as developing in isolation from the outside world, we will look closely at its international relations, its expanisionist tendencies, its numerous conquests by non-Chinese neighbors, and its involvment in Silk Road trade.
-Topics covered will include the political and economic systems; urbanization and the development of a market system, the rise and unfolding of its philosophical and religious traditions (Confucianism, Daoism, and Buddhism); and changes in its social and cultural practices.
+For example, instead of seeing China as developing in isolation from the outside world, we will look closely at its international relations, its expansionist tendencies, its numerous conquests by non-Chinese neighbors, and its involvement in Silk Road trade.
+Topics covered will include the political and economic systems, urbanization and the development of a market system, the rise and unfolding of its philosophical and religious traditions (Confucianism, Daoism, and Buddhism), and changes in its social and cultural practices.
 Class assignments will be varied, relying on scholarly articles as well as primary sources, including government documents, memoirs, diaries, biographies, philosophical texts, and fiction.
 Group conferences will allow for more in-depth reading and discussion of primary documents.
 This class will provide background to Professor Landdeck’s spring lecture but is not required.

 Chinese History II: From the Ming Dynasty to Yesterday

 This course provides a solid grounding in the important political events and sociocultural changes of the densely-packed centuries from the Ming dynasty (1368-1644) to the post-Mao reform era (1976-present).
 The course challenges many conventional views on modern China; for example, rather than seeing Chinese “modernity” as a reaction to defeat by Britain in the Opium War (1842), we will explore the modern features of the last two dynasties, such as late Ming consumer culture and the multi-ethnic Manchu imperium with its colonial expansion in the northwest and southwest.
 Other topics covered include the domestic crises facing China in the 19th century, the impact of Western imperialism, the collapse of the dynastic system in 1911, the desperate attempt to remake Chinese culture in the New Culture Movement (1915-1923), the rise of revolutionary parties, the flowering of urban culture of the 1920s-1930s, the extended trauma of the Sino-Japanese War (1937-1945), the roots of the Communist revolution and its painful denouement in two decades of spasmodic Maoist radicalism (1957-1976), and finally the reforms that underpin China’s recent economic success and resurgent nationalism.
 Group conferences will read historical scholarship and engaging primary documents (in translation).
-This class is a natural continuation to Professor Neskar’s fall class, which is not required; there is no prerequisite.
+This class is a natural continuation of Mr. Neskar’s fall class, which is not required; there is no prerequisite.

 Personal Narratives: Identity and History in Modern China